 If you’re using that plastic to buy your mid-day meals, you don’t want it to get out of control.
 Spending just $10 for lunch each workday can add up to $2,600 annually.
 (If this is out of your budget, you may want to consider these 11 easy, tasty lunches under $2.)
 Plus, aside from any credit score ramifications, it’s a good idea to avoid paying interest on sandwiches you’ve charged.

 Remember, as repeatedly mentioned, charging lunch can only help your credit if it’s done so responsibly.
-To find out how your credit card use is affecting your credit, you can see two of your credit scores for free, updated each month, on Credit.com or view your free annual credit reports each year at AnnualCreditReport.com.
+To find out how your credit card use is affecting your credit, you can see two of your credit scores for free, updated every 14 days, on Credit.com or view your free annual credit reports each year at AnnualCreditReport.com.